 The immune system can recognize millions of different antigens.
 And it can produce what it needs to eradicate nearly all of them.
 When it’s working properly, this elaborate defense system can keep health problems ranging from cancer to the common cold at bay.

 When the Immune System Breaks Down

 Sometimes the immune system makes a mistake and identifies a substance as being harmful when it’s not – think pollen or pet dander.
+When the immune system revs up to fight these “invaders,” you have an allergic reaction.

-When the immune system does break down from time to time, says Polsky.
-“There are diseases that
+Nor can your body fight off every invader.
+Despite its marvels, the immune system does break down from time to time, says Polsky.
+“There are diseases that we have no control over, but lifestyle aspects are very, very important,” he tells WebMD.

 Building Healthy Immunity

 There’s no single pill or supplement you can take to boost your immune system.
 Instead, adopting these healthy living habits can help improve your immunity for a lifetime.